RahalCorporate

 Company Scope Requirement

 Delegations are always scoped to a specific company.
-This means:

 Relationship Uniqueness

-The combination of delegator, delegate, and company must be unique.
+For user-to-user delegations, the combination of delegator, delegate, and company must be unique.
 You cannot create duplicate delegations for the same user pair in the same company.

 Active vs Inactive Delegations